rhodricusack/moviescramble/README.md

 Rhodri Cusack, Trinity College Dublin, 2020-10-14, cusackrh@tcd.ie

 ## Purpose
 Scrambles movies in time, by cutting into chunks and rearranging.
-Chunks are 2.0 s by default
-It will scramble more than movie, intermixing the chunks, if you give it a list in inpth
+Chunks are 2.0 s by default.
+It will scramble more than movie, intermixing the chunks, if you give it a list of filenames in inpth

 ## Installation
 To set up conda environment use